Skip to main content

 Purpose

-The Tribal Victim Services Set-Aside Program provides formula grants for tribal communities to improve services for victims of crime.
+The Tribal Victim Services Set-Aside Program provides formula grants for Tribal communities to improve services for victims of crime.

-• Direct services for victims of crime
+• Direct services to victims of crime

 • Victim service program development and implementation

-• Victim service program expansion
+• Victim service program expansion including expanding populations served and types of crime addressed

-• Community outreach and education
+• Community outreach and education about crime victimization and available services

 • Purchasing or procuring tangible items related to victim services